Mike Bennett (artist): Painted Pines (2024)

 The educational art installation Painted Pines was an art installation on the top floor of the Lloyd Center, a shopping mall in the northeast Portland part of the Lloyd District.
 In September 2023, news outlets began reporting on Bennett's plans to open the exhibit in March 2024, with a goal of operating for two years.
 Bennett partnered with the advertising agency Kamp Grizzly and Lloyd Center owner Urban Renaissance Group.
 Painted Pines was described as a "multi-land immersive art experience" and "community playground" inspired by the nation's national parks.
 The exhibit was installed in a 45,098-square-foot space that previously housed a movie theater and featured four themed areas—Acrylic Alps, Critter Canyon, Geyser Gulch, and Tall Tall Timbers—with approximately 1,000 cartoon animal and plant artworks.

 Reception

-Bennett won in the Best Visual Artist category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.
+Bennett won in the Best Visual Artist category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025 and 2026.